kevinalmansa/kevinalmansa.github.io/_posts/2016-12-8-Nmap-Commands.md

 This post covers basic Nmap commands for Intelligence Gathering using active techniques and passive techniques in conjunction with Metasploit.

+Basic arguments such as OS Detection, Port Ranges, etc. are ommited.

 ## Network Discovery

 ### Simple List